Iran denies involvement but justifies Salman Rushdie attack

 “Salman Rushdie exposed himself to popular anger and fury through insulting the sacredness of Islam and crossing the red lines of over 1.5 billion Muslims and also red lines of followers of all divine religions,” Kanaani said.

-U.S. Secretary of State Antony Blinken, while not directly blaming Tehran for the attack on Rushdie, made a point to mention Iran in a statement early Monday praising the writer's efforts in supporting freedom of expression and religion.
+U.S. Secretary of State Antony Blinken, while not directly blaming Tehran for the attack on Rushdie, denounced Iran in a statement Monday praising the writer's support for freedom of expression and religion.

 “Iranian state institutions have incited violence against Rushdie for generations, and state-affiliated media recently gloated about the attempt on his life,” Blinken said.
 “This is despicable.”

-Khomeini, in poor health in the last year of his life after the grinding, stalemated 1980s Iran-Iraq war had decimated the country’s economy, issued the fatwa on Rushdie in 1989.
-The Islamic edict came amid a violent uproar in the Muslim world over the novel, which some viewed as blasphemously making suggestions about the Prophet Muhammad’s life.

-While fatwas can be revised or revoked, Iran’s current Supreme Leader Ayatollah Ali Khamenei — who took over after Khomeini — has never done so.
-As recently as February 2017, Khamenei said: “The decree is as Imam Khomeini issued.”
+While fatwas can be revoked, Iran’s current supreme leader, Ayatollah Ali Khamenei, who took over after Khomeini's death, has never done so.
+As recently as 2017, Khamenei said: “The decree is as Imam Khomeini issued.”

-Since 1979, Iran has targeted dissidents abroad in attacks.
-Tensions with the West — particularly the United States — have spiked since then-President Donald Trump unilaterally pulled America out of Iran's nuclear deal with world powers in 2018.
+Tensions between Iran and the West, particularly the U.S., have spiked since then-President Donald Trump pulled America out of Iran's nuclear deal with world powers in 2018.

-A Trump-ordered drone strike killed a top Iranian Revolutionary Guard general in 2020, further fueling those tensions.
+A Trump-ordered drone strike killed a top Iranian Revolutionary Guard general in 2020, heightening those tensions.

-Last week, the U.S. charged a Guard member in absentia for allegedly plotting to kill one-time Trump adviser and Iran hawk John Bolton.
+Last week, the U.S. charged a Guard member in absentia with plotting to kill one-time Trump adviser and Iran hawk John Bolton.
 Former U.S. Secretary of State Mike Pompeo and an aide are under 24-hour security over alleged threats from Iran.

-Meanwhile, U.S. prosecutors say Iran tried to kidnap in 2021 an Iranian opposition activist and writer living in New York.
+U.S. prosecutors also say Iran tried in 2021 to kidnap an Iranian opposition activist and writer living in New York.
 In recent days, a man with an assault rifle was arrested near her home.

-Other denials from the Foreign Ministry have included Tehran's transfer of weapons to Yemen's Houthi rebels amid that country's long civil war.
-Independent experts, Western nations and U.N. experts have traced weapon components back to Iran.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.